Caitriona71/luxeavenuecb/README.md

 - products - functionality for managing the products available for customers to purchase in the ecommerce shop.
 - profiles - functionality for managing user profiles.
 - checkout - functionality for managing the e-commerce transactions for the site with real-life email confirmations.
--  home - functionality for managing the home page as well as separate job postings and about us pages.
+-  home - functionality for managing the home page as well as separate job postings and about us pages.<br><br>

 ### **Database Models**